 Anonymous, opaque companies enable corruption, fraud, organised crime and tax evasion.
 That’s why we need a global register of beneficial ownership in the public interest - mapping who controls and benefits from companies.

 The register is being created by leading transparency and anti-corruption organisations, and will enable governments to crack down on crime, allow companies to verify who they are really doing business with and empower civil society to investigate and campaign against injustice.

 Grand corruption is a networked problem; to fight it we need a networked solution.
 By linking beneficial ownership data from worldwide corporate registries and other sources, and allowing a clear, consistent mechanism for data collection, the OpenOwnership Register will provide that solution.

 Have your say in making our open, global register of beneficial ownership information a success.
-We’re looking for alpha testers as well as private sector, public sector, and civil society stakeholders to participate in working groups.
+Browse the register and send us your feedback, or join one of our working groups for private sector, public sector, and civil society stakeholders.
 As a working group member, you have the chance to tell us how our register and data standard can help you.
 You can also help spread the word about our new project.
 Learn more about these opportunities here.Get involved

 OpenOwnership is driven by the leading transparency NGOs: Transparency International, Global Witness, ONE, the Web Foundation, Open Contracting Partnership, and the B Team, along with OpenCorporates, and initially funded by the Department for International Development (UK).